Skip to content

 In the Cloud Functor world, a lambda is a not a micro service, a topology is.
 A topology comprises of core entities (functions, mutations, events, routes, states, queues, pages and channels) and their components.
 This topology is considered a single atomic unit of deployment. tc composes these and builds a graph to ascertain their dependencies, order of creation by doing a topology sort etc.

 tc is an application composer that implements the Cloud Functor pattern.
-It is not fair to compare these tools as all of them are unique and suited for different needs. tc may or may not be for you.
+It is not fair to compare it with other infrastructure tools as all of them are unique and suited for different needs. tc may or may not be for you.
+If you like to express your architecture and application topology at a high-level with minimal or no infrastructure code, then tc is for you!

 TerraformAmplifyServerlessSSTtc